 By Dr. Brad Shuck

-Associate Professor and Program Director of the Human Resource and Organizational Development program, University of Louisville
+Associate Professor and Research Director of the Human Resource and and Organizational Development Program, University of Louisville